Have you ever put layer upon layer of body oil or rich body butters on your skin only to still have super dry skin?

 - Try bathing with cold or lukewarm water.
 Hot water seriously dehydrates your skin.
 If you don’t like cold showers, just lowering the temperature slightly can still make a difference.

 - Using an oil or moisturizer in conjunction with a humectant (like glycerine) can help seal in moisture.
 If you have super dry skin, you can first try glycerin on its own.
 If you need more moisturizing, add a few drops of a body oil (you don’t need a lot), or apply a moisturizer or body lotion on top of the glycerin.
-Recently I’ve been applying a thin layer of a balm on top of the glycerin and getting even better results (it really seals in the moisture).
+Recently I’ve been applying a thin layer of a balm or on top of the glycerin and getting even better results (it really seals in the moisture).
 This is good if your skin is really dry and flaky.

 - Using a dry skin brush or a body scrub a few times a week will help to remove build up off the surface of your skin to allow the glycerin and other moisturizing products to penetrate skin better.